k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 <p><strong>reserveRetention</strong></p>
 </td>
 <td width="185">
-<p>Populates with the reservation period of the task's entities.
+<p>Populated with the reservation period of the task's entities.
 This parameter contains the unit (Hours, Days, Weeks.) and the value.</p>
 </td>
 <td width="99">
 <p>Load or Reserve tasks</p>